 Just past the temple, guides were taking tourists up a little hill and charging them 50 pesos.
 Wayan was having none of that.
 His spot was a lot better.
 We continued hiking.

 It was just about 5 minutes after the tourist hill that I puked my guts out.
 I had stopped to catch my breath but I couldn’t.
 And it just spewed out.
-The chicken tamales and the avocado and tomato salad that I had had for lunch.
-I just kept puking my guts out.
-Thankfully there were no other people on that path but I kind of imagined my puking sounds echoing through the valley below.
+Thankfully there were no other people on that path.

 * and there ends my famous non-puking record dating back to early 2014.
 That was also in Mexico.
 That was 7 years without puking.